 I have been thinking about my student loan debt since the end of my first year of college.
-I had very limited knowledge about the U.S. higher education system, as I completed high school in St. Kitts, and wasn’t aware of all the options available to minimize student loan debt.
+I had very limited knowledge about the U.S. higher education system.
+Completing high school in St. Kitts, I wasn’t aware of all the options available to minimize student loan debt.
 In fact, my belief, at the time, was that student loans were required to access higher education.

 By the end of my first year at a private university, in Miami Florida, I realized that I would be on track to have close to $100,000 in student loan debt and that scared me.
-I wanted to reduce the amount of loans I needed, so during my second year of college, I moved about 20 minutes away from campus, without a car, while depending on Miami’s limited public transportation system (if you are from Miami and had to depend on the bus, you know the struggle).
+I wanted to reduce the number of loans I needed, so during my second year of college, I moved about 20 minutes away from campus, without a car, while depending on Miami’s limited public transportation system.

 I also applied for multiple scholarships and worked two on-campus jobs, at one point.
 But the cost of attendance was still high, and I ultimately decided to transfer to a state school in Texas.